manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 author: Ittai Abraham
 ---

 There are many ways to learn about the [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol, this post is one more way.
-This posts has embedded a set of simple exercise - try to go over them!
+This post has embedded a set of simple exercises - try to go over them!

 The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/2$ [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) (see below for exact details).

 We approach Paxos by starting with two major simplifications:

-1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks (later posts will show how to extend to a *stable leader*, how to rotate leaders with *responsivness*, and how not rely on clock synchronization).
+1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks (later posts will show how to extend to a *stable leader*, how to rotate leaders with *responsiveness*, and how not to rely on clock synchronization).
-2. Focus on a *single-shot* consensus (later post will show how to extend to *multi-shot* consensus both as an array and as a linked list).
+2. Focus on a *single-shot* consensus (a later post will show how to extend to *multi-shot* consensus both as an array and as a linked list).

-## View based protocol with simple revolving primary
+## View-based protocol with simple revolving primary

 The protocol progresses in **views**.
 The first view is 1 and view $v+1$ follows view $v$.
 Each view has a designated **primary** party.
 For fairness, parties rotate the role of the primary.
 For simplicity, the primary of view $v$ is party $v \mod n$.

-Clocks are synchronized, and $\Delta$ is known, so set view $v$ is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
+Clocks are perfectly synchronized, and $\Delta$ is known.
+So view $v$ is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
 In other words, each $10\Delta$ clock ticks each party triggers a **view change** and increments the view by one.
 Since clocks are assumed to be perfectly synchronized, all parties move in and out of each view in complete synchrony.

 ## Single-shot consensus

-In this setting each party has some *input value* and the goal is to *output a single value* with the following three properties:
+In this setting, each party has some *input value* and the goal is to *output a single value* with the following three properties:

 **Uniform Agreement**: all parties that output a value, output the same value.
 Note that this is a strictly stronger property than **Agreement** which just requires that all *non-faulty* parties that output a value, output the same value.